hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 *<sup>1</sup>Value sets defined for usage in HL7 AU IGs that are SNOMED CT or LOINC predominant are published via the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/) directly rather than AU Base.*

 ##### Terminology Selection
 Compliance with the FHIR standard is mandatory.
-This can mean that some terminology rules are pre-determined e.g. at least supplying the standardised LOINC coding for FHIR vitals observations or complying with extensible and required bindings defined for elements in the core FHIR standard.
+This can mean that some terminology rules are pre-determined e.g. supplying at least the standardised LOINC coding for vitals observations defined in the FHIR standard or complying with extensible and required bindings defined for elements in the FHIR standard.

 When selecting terminology for use in an Australia heathcare context some rules of thumb apply:
-* SNOMED CT-AU is to be treated as the default the preferred terminology for clinical concepts (e.g. AllergyIntolerance.reaction.manifestation) and should always be considered
+* SNOMED CT-AU is the default preferred terminology for clinical concepts (e.g. AllergyIntolerance.reaction.manifestation) and should always be considered
   * If a nationally agreed clinical reference set is available that should be considered as the starting position for the set of values if SNOMED CT-AU is agreed to be the terminology bound to in the HL7 AU specification
-* A peak body endorsed terminology may override the above point, e.g. RCPA endorsed pathology reporting terminology is LOINC
+* A peak body or other relevant national authority endorsed terminology may override the above point, e.g. RCPA endorsed pathology reporting terminology is LOINC
   * The endorsed set of values, where available, should be considered as the starting position for the set of values e.g. for pathology reporting
 * For Australian specific demographic concepts e.g. ADF Veteran Status or Australian Indigenous Status or Australian States and Territories, the Australian applicable standard is used.
 This often resulting in a ‘new’ FHIR code system to publish that terminology.
 That 'new' FHIR code system would be defined in AU Base.
   * Which standard is the applicable standard depends on the meaning and use of the element:
     * If the driver is reporting then the ABS and/or AIHW concepts are typically preferred, and refer to current standard for Person and provider identification in healthcare
-    * For ‘other’ concepts (e.g. Not clinical and Not Australian specific demographics) the applicable standard is used where it is available preferencing the international and FHIR implemented terminology for that concept.
+    * For other concepts (e.g. not clinical or Australian specific demographics) the applicable standard is used where it is available preferencing the international and/or FHIR implemented terminology for that concept.
 Examples of this type of element would be the terminology for country codes or language codes or MIME types.
-* where reasonable use the widely implemented, international terminology and add to it to support new/changed needs.
-Only where a concept is Australian specific is the long term solution to create and manage an Australian code system.
+* Where possible, use the widely implemented, international terminology - add/change concepts rather than creating new competing code systems.
+Only where a set of concepts is semantically bounded and Australian specific is the preferred long term solution to create and manage an Australian jurisdictional terminology published in a FHIR code system.

 #### Data Type Profile Approach
-Data type profiles are definitional and used to describe a concept relevant for usage in the Australian healthcare context.
-It is preferred to use a Data Type profile over a new extension; this typically means the data type that is profiled:
+AU Base data type profiles are definitional and used to describe a concept relevant for usage in the Australian healthcare context.
+It is preferred to use a data type profile over a new extension or an inline slice in a base resource profile.
+Typically the data type that is profiled:
-* is a complex data type e.g. Dosage, Identifier, Address.
+* is a complex data type e.g. Dosage, Identifier, Address, CodeableConcept.
 * includes a fixed distinguishing part to identify the concept being represented e.g. Identifier.type or Address.country

-[Business Identifiers](generalguidance.html#business-identifiers) defined in AU Base are defined as well formed identifiers (not inline slices in resource profiles) and include data quality requirements such as invariants, cardinality, and required terminology.
+[Business Identifiers](generalguidance.html#business-identifiers) defined in AU Base are defined as well formed identifiers (not inline slices in resource profiles) and include data quality requirements such as invariants, cardinality constraints, extensions, and terminology.
 For detail on why identifiers are defined as a data type profile and not as slices refer to [Identifier data type profiles - define the mechanism for reference / inclusion in AU Base profiles of resources #429](https://github.com/hl7au/au-fhir-base/issues/429).

+Data type profiles that do not represent business identifiers do not follow the same approach and are definitional rather than describing well formed instances and therefore are conservative in including data quality rules, similar to the [approach to modelling base resource profiles](generalguidance.html#base-resource-profile-approach) below.

 #### Base Resource Profile Approach

 AU Base Resource Profiles define FHIR structures that localise core concepts relevant to that resource type including terminology and identifiers for use in an Australian context.
 The purpose of each base resource profile is to provide national level agreement on those core localised concepts.

-AU Base is intentionally designed to be a dependency for all AU implementation guides, and for the AU Base resource profiles to be derived from.
+AU Base is intentionally designed to be a dependency for all Australian implementation guides, and for the AU Base resource profiles to be derived from.
 AU Base resource profiles:
 * do not force conformance to core localised concepts or prescribe usage in particular concepts
 * are only constrained (e.g. cardinality) where the constraint is agreed to applicable across national-level usage to avoid limiting downstream use case decisions